-Kori Hutchison first worked for WEST in 2013 as a seasonal field biologist, and returned in 2017 as a Wildlife Biologist/Field Coordinator based out of the Corvallis, Oregon office.
-Kori received an A.A. degree and Wildlife Ecology Certificate from Vermilion Community College in 2003, a B.A. in Biology from Bemidji State University in 2005, a Graduate Certificate in Geographic Information Systems (GIS) from Portland State University in 2011, and a M.S. in Wildlife and Natural Resources from the University of Wisconsin-Stevens Point in 2013.
-Her graduate research focused on avian and bat responses to varying levels of green tree retention in managed pine forests of the Great Lakes Region.
+Kori Hutchison first worked for WEST in 2013 as a seasonal field biologist and then returned in 2017 as a wildlife biologist/field coordinator based out of the Corvallis, Oregon office.
+Kori received an A.A. degree and Wildlife Ecology Certificate from Vermilion Community College in 2003, a B.A. in Biology from Bemidji State University in 2005, a Graduate Certificate in Geographic Information Systems from Portland State University in 2011, and a M.S. in Wildlife and Natural Resources from the University of Wisconsin-Stevens Point in 2013.
+Her graduate research focused on avian and bat responses to varying levels of green tree retention in managed pine forests of the Great Lakes region.